skypjack/entt/docs/md/entity.md

 a runtime view if it contains a given entity.<br/>
 Refer to the inline documentation for all the details.

-Runtime view are extremely cheap to construct and should not be stored around in any case.
+Runtime views are pretty cheap to construct and should not be stored around in any case.
 They should be used immediately after creation and then they should be thrown away.
 The reasons for this go far beyond the scope of this document.<br/>
 To iterate a runtime view, either use it in a range-for loop: